-There are two types of metadata that can be displayed on receiver displays in automobiles - text-based and image-based.
-At present, image-based metadata is only available on HD Radio receivers that support the Artist Experience service, and at present, the Artist Experience service is only supported by FM-band HD Radio services.
+There are two types of metadata that can be displayed on receiver displays in automobiles - text based and image based.
+The most prevalent image-based metadata is found on HD Radio receivers that support the Artist Experience service and at present, the Artist Experience service is only supported by FM-band HD Radio services, although the newly authorized all-digital AM service will eventually support Artist Experience as well.
+Hybrid radio receivers typically receive images in three ways: using HD Radio, using an IP lookup or in-car database like Gracenote or over the internet.

-As previously mentioned, many newer vehicles that support Artist Experience have receivers with pre-stored images that will be selected for display based upon the textual information being broadcast (in particular song title and artist).
+As previously mentioned, many newer vehicles that support Artist Experience have receivers with pre-stored images that will be selected for display based upon audio fingerprinting.
 When broadcasters do not provide their own images, these receiver-based images may be used and the broadcaster has lost an opportunity to be in control of the user experience.

-Text-based metadata is available for analog FM radio services that utilize the RDS digital FM subcarrier as well as for both AMand FM-band HD Radio services.
-There are four principal text-based metadata services supported by most current automotive receivers:
+Text-based metadata is available for analog FM radio services that utilize the RDS digital FM subcarrier, as well as for both AM- and FM-band HD Radio services.
+There are four principal RDS text-based metadata services supported by most current automotive receivers:

-- 1. Program Identification (PI) is used to convey the station call letters; - 2.
-Program Service (PS) is the label of the program service consisting of not more than eight alphanumeric characters coded in accordance with the NRSC-4-B Standard.3 PS is displayed on RDS receivers in order to inform the listener what program service is being broadcast by the station to which the receiver is tuned.
-An example for a PS name is "Hot 99.1," which is exactly eight characters long; - 3.
+- 1. Program Identification (PI) is used to uniquely identify a station's audio program and is used by hybrid radios to link the over-the-air signal to a station's internet content; - 2.
+Program Service (PS) is the label of the program service consisting of no more than eight alphanumeric characters coded in accordance with the NRSC-4-B Standard.3 PS is displayed on RDS receivers in order to inform the listener what program service is currently broadcast by the station to which the receiver is tuned.
+An example for a PS name is "Hot 99.1" which is exactly eight characters long.
+Broadcasters have been using "scrolling" or "chunking" PS as described above to convey song title and artist info on older receivers; - 3.
 Program Type (PTY).
-There are 31 program format genres that can be sent in this field; - 4.
+There are 31 program format genres that can be viewed in this field; and - 4.
 RadioText (RT) is a 64-character string that can be displayed eight characters at a time in older RDS receivers and as a 64-character field on newer receivers.4